 However, this comes with a very important notice:

-- Madison – Campground closes October 17
+- Madison – Campground closes mid-October

 Book ahead of time if you know your dates in advance to guarantee your rooms.

-Top Rated Accommodation Options In West Yellowstone And Gardiner
+Where To Stay In West Yellowstone And Gardiner

 If national park hotels are closed, too expensive or fully booked during the dates you plan to visit Yellowstone, your next best option is to stay in either West Yellowstone or Gardiner.